Hummus, otherwise known affectionately as ‘hoomzy’ in our home.

 - Drain the chickpeas and add them to a mixing bowl.
 Pour in cold water and rub the chickpeas with your hands to remove the skins and sieve out as many as possible.

 - Add the skinned chickpeas to a food processor along with the tahini, juice of the lemons, cumin powder, za’atar, paprika and a generous pinch of salt.
 Peel the garlic cloves and add them to the food processor.
 Process the ingredients until mostly broken down.
 Then slowly pour in all of the olive oil then some of the ice cold water from the freezer.
 Process for 4-5 minutes until the hummus is super smooth.
-Keep adding water to reach the perfect smooth consistency.
+Keep adding water to reach the perfect smooth consistency (it might only require 1-2 tbsp of water until it’s perfectly creamy).

 - Transfer to a serving bowl and top with a drizzle of extra virgin olive oil, a sprinkling of za’atar and paprika.